ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

 I'm a senior computer science student at the University of British Columbia with industry experience in frontend and fullstack development.
-I have a passion for creating accessible applications, am interested in cloud engineering, and am adept with web technologies.
+I have a passion for creating immersive applications and am adept with web technologies.
 In my free time, I enjoy doing watersports such as sailing.

 #### Want to know more about me?
 Check out my portfolio website! [amyjo.netlify.app/](https://amyjo.netlify.app/)
 ![portfolio1](https://github.com/ajo01/ajo01/assets/70789275/2fd085a2-103f-43fa-a450-98b7d78fc2b2)